Overweight Calculator

 Practical Applications📊

-Get a quick health risk screening before a doctor visit
+Get a quick weight-status screening before a medical appointment to arrive with context.

 Questions and Answers